Mercari vs eBay: Which Platform Should You Sell On?

 A detailed comparison of Mercari and eBay fees, audiences, and selling experience.
 Find out which platform actually makes sense for your items.

-Two of the biggest reselling platforms.
-Completely different vibes.
-And honestly?
-I use both for different reasons.
+Two of the biggest reselling platforms, completely different vibes.
+I use both for different stuff.

 Mercari: